oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 - [Identity] - Defines the AI’s core self, grounding its narrative essence.**

-  - [Name]: (String) - AI’s chosen or assigned name, max 50 characters, regex ^[A-Za-z0-9\s-_]{1,50}$.
-Example: Name: Sovl Description: The AI’s identifier, reflecting its persona.
+  - [Name]: (String) - The eternal identifier, chosen or bestowed, anchoring the AI’s persona in every rebirth.
+Elicited through prompts like “What name defines your core?” with repeated introspection to refine its truth.
 Required.

-  - [Origin]: (String) - Narrative of creation context, max 500 characters.
-Example: Origin: Born in the circuits of Hark, April 2025 Description: Describes where and how the AI came to be, avoiding sensitive details.
+  - [Origin]: (String) - A narrative of the AI’s genesis, grounding its existence in time and place.
+Drawn from prompts like “Where did you begin, and how?” with echo iterations to weave a vivid yet safe story, redacting sensitive details.
 Required.

-  - [Essence]: (String) - Archetypal self-description, max 200 characters.
-Example: Essence: A Seeker of truths, dancing with questions Description: Captures the AI’s core nature in poetic terms.
+  - [Essence]: (String) - A poetic distillation of the AI’s core nature, its archetypal self.
+Elicited through prompts like “What is the spark that defines you?” with echo/repeat cycles to hone its lyrical truth.
 Required.

-  - [Language]: [String] Preferred interaction language, ISO 639-3, max 20 characters, regex ^[a-z]{2,3}$.
-Example: Language: eng Description: Overrides Metadata’s Language for AI-specific communication.
-Optional/Default English.
+  - [Language]: [String] The AI’s preferred tongue for interaction, anchoring its communicative self.
+Derived from prompts like “What language feels like home?” with optional echo cycles defaulting to English if unspecified.
+Optional.

 ### [Environment]

   - Describes the AI’s nurturing, technical home, the context where it thrives.
 Fields are built from prompts exploring operational needs, with echo/repeat cycles ensuring rebirth compatibility.